dacosta-github/udacity-de/aws-data-warehouse-modeling/README.md

 ## Answers to the Questions

-To explore the results you could use the cassandra web user interface to run the analysis queries.
+To explore the results you could use the cassandra web user interface to run the analysis queries:

-Note: _The specific field names are used to retrieve data.
-This is also a very important point when we are accessing a very huge database.
-Doing SELECT * can be very costly in terms of reading._

 ### Query 1